 Coming to Northern California for the first time in its 88-year history, the City of Oakland Parks and Recreation invites you to join us for this prestigious national tennis tournament.

 August 16-24, 2014 Sites include Davie Tennis Stadium, Mills College, Merritt College and College of Alameda.

 For more information and to register click here.

 MOVIES IN THE PARK 2014

-The 2014 Movies in the Park at Redwood Heights Recreation Center will begin Friday April 18.
+There have been some changes to the movie schedule.
 Please check the Redwood Heights web page, or feel free to call the center, 482-7827 for more information.

 OPR In The News!

 Hoops & Health Clinic at Ira Jinkins Recreation Center